 Information about what delivered

-- Demand channel: The method used to select the ad, such as "Exchange Bidding" or "Ad server".
+- Demand channel: The method used to select the ad, such as "Open Bidding" or "Ad server".
 Learn more

 - Advertiser, Order, line item, creative name and ID.
 Click the ID to open it in Ad Manager.